Northern Animal Health Initiative | Veterinarians Without Borders

 Education & Research

-Education, knowledge sharing, and addressing community-identified research needs will promote safe and positive human-animal interactions.
+Knowledge sharing, education and addressing community-identified research needs will promote safe and positive human-animal interactions.
 For example, teaching youth how to engage with unknown dogs or supporting the local government with bylaw development.

-VWB/VSF’s northern work is made possible thanks to the generous support of the Angel Gabriel Foundation and the below partners.
+VWB/VSF’s northern work is made possible thanks to the generous support of these incredible partners.

 • NWT SPCA Logo